Man accused of attacking Los Angeles officer with torch during abortion rights protests

 Ortiz was booked into jail where he awaits charges for attempted murder of a police officer, LAPD said.
 He remains in custody as of Saturday night with bail set at $1 million, according to the Los Angeles County Sheriff’s Department inmate roster.

-LAPD Chief Michel Moore said that, although he supports protesters exercising their First Amendment rights, those who commit crime will be arrested and the department will “vigorously pursue prosecution.”
+LAPD Chief Michel Moore said that, although he supports protesters exercising their First Amendment rights, those who commit crimes will be arrested and the department will “vigorously pursue prosecution.”